-Due to the Transactions our ability to use certain net operating losses ("NOLs") to offset future taxable income may be restricted and these net operating losses could expire or otherwise be unavailable.
+Our ability to use certain net operating losses ("NOLs") to offset future taxable income may be restricted and these net operating losses could expire or otherwise be unavailable.

-Due to the Transactions, our ability to use certain NOLs to offset future taxable income may be further restricted and these NOLs could expire or otherwise be unavailable.
-In general, under Section 382 of the Code and corresponding provisions of state law, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs to offset future taxable income.
+Our ability to use certain NOLs to offset future taxable income may be restricted and these NOLs could expire or otherwise be unavailable.
+In general, under Section 382 of the Code and corresponding provisions of state law, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its prechange NOLs to offset future taxable income.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
-Prior to the Transactions, some of our existing NOLs were subject to limitations.
-Following the Initial Transactions and/or the Current Transactions, our existing NOLs may be subject to further limitations and we may not be able to fully use these NOLs to offset future taxable income.
+Prior to this offering, some of our existing NOLs were subject to limitations.
+Following this offering, our existing NOLs may be subject to further limitations and we may not be able to fully use these NOLs to offset future taxable income.
 In addition, if we undergo any subsequent ownership change, our ability to utilize NOLs could be further limited.
 There is also a risk that, due to regulatory changes or for other unforeseen reasons, existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.